 - What categories are users navigating to most often?
 Review these categories to ensure the correct assets are associated with them.
 Identify opportunities for additional assets within those categories.

 - Are there searches with zero results?
-These terms tell you what your users are searching for and not finding what they need.
+When your users search with these terms they aren’t finding what they need.
 This might help identify an opportunity for a new asset type or indicate that a new keyword needs to be associated with existing assets in order to return the desired results.

-PRO TIP: Create a custom analytics dashboard so you can easily compare these stats before and after cleanup.
+Pro tip: Create a custom Insights dashboard so you can easily compare these stats before and after cleanup.

 Your site is only helpful if your users say it is, so talk to them to find out if they’re getting everything they need.
 Conducting in-person or survey-based interviews will ensure you have a clear understanding of your users’ needs and pain points.

 Some users could be in your site daily, while others go months without logging in.
-Understanding the site interactions of both frequent and infrequent users will ensure successful interactions no matter how often they log in!
+Understanding the site interactions of both frequent and infrequent users will ensure successful interactions no matter how often they access the site!

 - Ask users how they feel about their interactions with the system.
 Are they confused about what should be in your site?
 Are they finding what they need?
 What prevents them from using the system?
 Are there assets they need but that aren’t currently in the system?
 Maybe the assets exist but not everyone has access to them.

 Review your organization’s structure.
-A change like a global expansion, an acquisition, or a restructure of responsibilities can make a big impact on your DAM system.
+A change like a global expansion, acquisition, or restructuring of responsibilities can make a big impact on your DAM system.

 - Are there new users who should have access to the DAM system and don’t?
 Or users who do have access and shouldn’t?
-Talking to leadership regularly about possible organizational changes can help you get ahead of restructuring your user groups, but we recognize this isn’t always possible.
-Having a clean and well-defined site can make incorporating or removing user groups much faster and easier if it does come up.
+Talking to leadership regularly about possible organizational changes can help you get ahead of the need to restructure your user groups.
+We recognize this isn’t always possible, however, so having a clean and well-defined site can make it easy to make these changes should the need arise.

 - Are global users getting what they need?
-If you have users in multiple locations, it can be harder to understand their needs.
+Having users in multiple locations can make it difficult to understand their needs.
 Take inventory of these users, their language preferences, and asset usage in order to identify opportunities that may be unique to only certain user groups.

 - What questions should you ask users?
 If you’re looking for ideas, we’ve put together some sample interview questions and devised a metadata exercise to help you get started!

 Pretty matters when it comes to your DAM system.
-Our 2017 Connectivity Report found that 67% of interview participants suggest that user interface or usability would make them loyal to one tool over another.
-A clean, on-brand, and well-maintained site will help keep users engaged and informed.
+Our 2020 Connectivity Report found that 63% of respondents personalize their marketing content to drive deeper engagement with audiences based on their passions and interests.
+The same can be said for connecting with your users.
+A well-designed, on-brand, and well-maintained site will help keep users engaged and informed.

-System messages are a great way to communicate with your users.
-Including training materials, admin contact information, and brand policies are great examples of system message content.
+Dashboard messages are a great way to communicate with your users.
+They can be used to share training materials, admin contact information, brand policies, or any other system-related content.

-- How long have your current system messages been in use?
-Delete or update system messages regularly to ensure they are fresh and relevant to current marketing campaigns, department priorities, or company goals.
+- How long have your current dashboard messages been in use?
+Delete or update messages regularly to ensure they are fresh and relevant to current marketing campaigns, department priorities, or company goals.
 Create a process for updating messages to ensure your users are getting the information they need.

 - When was the last time you updated the spotlight collections and searches?
 Your spotlight collections and searches are unique to your users’ needs.
 Make sure they accurately reflect assets commonly needed or searched for by your users.

-There are new features being introduced regularly, so make sure you’re taking advantage of them.
+New features are introduced regularly, so make sure to take advantage of them.
 There may be new tools available that will benefit you and your users.

 - What features are you currently using?
-Review your Admin Dashboard to see what features are currently turned on for your site.
+Review the Admin Application to see what features are currently turned on for your site.

-Your DAM site is an extension of your company’s brand, so make sure that it’s accurately reflected.
+Your DAM site is an extension of your company’s brand, so make sure it accurately reflects your brand policies and guidelines.